 The Alternative Space

-The last time Artspace organized an alternative space on this scale was in 2007.
 Since the founding of Open Studios, Artspace has secured more than one million square feet of space for artists' temporary installations.
-Highlights include The Smoothie Building (2001), the Pirelli Building (2002), the Olin Building (2005), and Hamden Middle School (2006 & 2007).
+Highlights include The Smoothie Building (2001), the Pirelli Building (2002), the Olin Building (2005), and Hamden Middle School (2006 & 2007), and last year's location, the New Haven Register building on Sargent Drive.
+A monument to New Haven history, the Armory will be one of the largest and most unique locations to host an Alternative Space weekend.

 Copyright © 2009-2013 Artspace.
 All rights reserved